Priscilla, Queen of the Desert (musical): Linz (2022)

 A a non-replica production ran from 1 January to 10 June 2022 at the Landestheater, Linz, with Karsten Kenzel as Tick/Mitzi, David Arnsperger as Bernadette and Gernot Romic as Adam/Felicia.

-Helsinki (2022–)
+Helsinki (2022–2023)

-On 25 August 2022, a non-replica production opened at the Helsinki City Theatre, starring Lauri Mikkola as Tick/Mitzi, Clarissa Jäärni as Bernadette and Niki Rautén as Adam/Felicia.
+From 25 August 2022 to 6 May 2023, a non-replica production ran at the Helsinki City Theatre, starring Lauri Mikkola as Tick/Mitzi, Clarissa Jäärni as Bernadette and Niki Rautén as Adam/Felicia.

-Wroclaw, Poland (2022-)
+Wroclaw (2022–)

-The non-replica production premiered at the Capitol Theater in Wrocław on 8 October 2022, with an audience preview the night before.
+A non-replica production premiered at the Capitol Theater in Wrocław on 8 October 2022, with an audience preview the night before.
 Mitzi/Tick is portrayed by Albert Pyśk and Michał Zborowski, Bernadette by Justyna Antoniak and Justyna Szafran, and Adam/Felicia by Rafał Derkacz.